ethangutk/MapQuest-Application/README.md

 ### 🚂 Bootstrap and CSS
 I never worked with Bootstrap or anything close to it before this class.
 I found how powerful and fast the tool is when creating a responsive, professional webpage.
 Bootstrap is what ties the whole application together.
 It allows my webpage to be responsive and collapse very quickly.
-An example of this is when I used the form from the directions page.
+An example is when I used the form from the directions page.
 As I shrink the web page, we see that the side-by-side form turns into one on top of the other form.
 Along with this, the top menu turns into a “hamburger,” where you can expand it by clicking it rather than the whole thing displayed.<br><br>

 ![](https://github.com/ethangutknecht/MapQuest-Application/blob/main/Images/DirectionsPage2.png?raw=true)
 <br><br>

 ### ✈ AJAX and JQuery
 Ah, the cool stuff.
-This stuff was pretty interesting to work with, especially since it was the first time I was introduced to it.
+This stuff was interesting to work with, especially since it was the first time I was introduced to it.
 I used AJAX to get the JSON objects from the API calls.
 If MapQuest blew up, I had to code in a fail function, but most work is done elegantly.
-When applying the JSON object’s data to the web page, I used JQuery because it is easier than using standard javascript.
+When applying the JSON object’s data to the web page, I used JQuery because it is easier than standard javascript.
 I like that JQuery uses CSS selector magic and has pretty good error handling rather than doing it the old-fashioned way.
 <br><br>

 ### 🚢 SQL-Lite and PHP-Lite
-These two small, lightweight programs allowed me to expand my application further than anticipated.
-I used SQL-lite to hold all of the previous directions that my application computed.
-When you go to the "History" page, you can see what other people and yourself are searching.
-I stored this by also creating my API using PHP-Lite.
-I would save the directions as a JSON object in string form and all other information as to its field within the database.
+These small, lightweight programs allowed me to expand my application further.
+I used SQL-lite to hold all of the previous directions for my application.
+When you go to the "History" page, you can see what people and yourself are searching.
+I created my API using PHP-Lite.
+I would save the directions as a JSON object in string form.
 These two features work great together when in action.<br><br>

 ![](https://github.com/ethangutknecht/MapQuest-Application/blob/main/Images/SearchPage1.png?raw=true)
 <br><br>